 Pence: I’ll likely never see eye to eye with Trump on Jan.
 6

 MANCHESTER, N.H.
-(AP) — Former Vice President Mike Pence said Thursday that he wasn’t sure that he and former President Donald Trump would ever see “eye to eye” over what happened on Jan.
+(AP) — Former Vice President Mike Pence says that he isn’t sure that he and former President Donald Trump will ever see “eye to eye” over what happened on Jan.
 6 but that he would “always be proud of what we accomplished for the American people over the last four years.”

 “As I said that day, Jan.
 6 was a dark day in history of the United States Capitol.
 But thanks to the swift action of the Capitol Police and federal law enforcement, violence was quelled.
 The Capitol was secured,” Pence said.